Flags in language selectors: Why they may hurt UX in 2025

 Cons: Flags unite but also divide people

-Flags as language selectors and user experience
+Flags as language selectors and UX

 By displaying the flag of the user's language, it can enhance the user experience and make it easier for them to find content in their preferred language.
 On the other hand, however, they can generate negative emotions for visitors who are unfamiliar with the language or culture associated with a certain flag.
 The use of flags as language representation can lead to confusion and misunderstanding, which can ultimately affect the user experience.

-Alternatives to flag icons for international sites (tips for language selector)
+Alternatives to flag icons for international sites

 Use language names